 Recently I have been watching a number of films loosely related to archaeology, or more accurately, ‘digging up the past’.
-This includes palaeontology (‘Sweet, you’re an archaeologist.
+This includes paleontology (‘Sweet, you’re an archaeologist.
 What are you digging up, dinosaurs?’) and the more ephemeral digging up of memories.
 Here goes.

-In the film, we follow British aid worker Hana taking a break from her work in the Middle East, which seems to have given her a bit of PTSD.
+In Luxor (2020), we follow British aid worker Hana taking a break from her work in the Middle East, which seems to have given her a bit of PTSD.
 She wanders about, seemingly aimlessly, staying at the Winter Palace (someone’s got funds!) and later at the Marsam Hotel on the West Bank (a more affordable, sensible choice).
 She meets an Old Boyfriend, who for some reason has never maried and produced children (is he really Egyptian?), and hangs out with Salima Ikram, who shows her around the Valley of the Kings.
 The goal is to go to Abydos, a city north of Luxor where the splendid temple of Seti I stands, and which is often visited by the more ethereal of us.
 At some point she meets with a local Egyptian soothsayer.
 Just when she is convinced she indeed needs to go to Abydos, the film ends rather abruptly.
 I’m waiting for part two, titled ‘Abydos’.

 Also last year Ammonite (2020) came out, a film about 19th century palaeontologist Mary Anning, who hunted fossils on the Dorset coast.
 Against the backdrop of stormy weather and the muddy cliffs of Lyme Regis, Mary (Kate Winslet with a larger nose) is portrayed as a rather masculine character with disregard for decorum (and basic hygiene for that matter), autistic character traits and a loveless mother.
 At the beginning of the film, Anning’s major discovery of the almost complete skeleton of an Ichthyosaurus was already displayed at the British Museum, however attributed to another, male naturalist.